zencart/zencart/README.md

 Zen Cart&reg; was the first Open Source e-Commerce web application to be fully PA-DSS Certified.

-Zen Cart&reg; v1.5.4 continues this legacy.
+Zen Cart&reg; v1.5.4 continued this legacy.
+And v1.5.5 is simply an update with several bugfix patches applied on top of v1.5.4.

 It's free software, with free community-driven support available 24/7 on the Zen Cart&reg; Support Site forums at <http://www.zen-cart.com/forum.php>

 --------------------

-Zen Cart&reg; v1.5.4
+Zen Cart&reg; v1.5.5
 --------------------